Submitty/submitty.github.io/_docs/student/communication/office_hours_queue.md

 [preferred name](/student/account/preferred_name) will be inserted into the "Your Name" field of the Office Hours Queue.
 When office
-hours is held in a common physical name, the TA/instructor may call this name aloud (if they don't yet know the names/faces of all students in the course).
+hours is held in a common physical location, the TA/instructor may call this name aloud (if they don't yet know the names/faces of all students in the course).
 If desired, you